ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 \end{aligned}
 $$

-This always works and is basically trivial.
+Which dispels the mystery.
+You can get any number if you use two un-"correlated" copies of the value, but if you subtract the _same_ value from itself you of course get $$0$$, regardless of how you try to arrange the terms.
+So this just works and is basically trivial.

 -------